 - “There is time enough for everything in the course of the day, if you do but one thing at once, but there is not time enough in the year, if you will do two things at a time.”

 - “This steady and undissipated attention to one object, is a sure mark of a superior genius; as hurry, bustle, and agitation, are the never-failing symptoms of a weak and frivolous mind.”

 In the 1990s, the phrase " multitasking" was all the rage for those who were driven to succeed.
 In the article, The Myth of Multitasking, Christine Rosen writes:

 "In the late 1990s and early 2000s, one sensed a kind of exuberance about the possibilities of multitasking.
 Advertisements for new electronic gadgets — particularly the first generation of handheld digital devices — celebrated the notion of using technology to accomplish several things at once.
 The word multitasking began appearing in the “skills” sections of résumés, as office workers restyled themselves as high-tech, high-performing team players."

 However recent study's have shown that multitasking does not increase productivity as our brains can only focus on one complex task at a time.
-When we multitask our brain is interrupted frequently when switching between tasks, therefor we lose productivity each time we start and stop the task.
-Douglas Merrill, a contributor to Forbes, shares in Why Multitasking Doesn't Work, that when he was at Google they eventually adopted the "no laptop policy" while in key meetings, as they observed they were losing the meetings effectiveness as attendees were attempting to multitask.
+When we multitask our brain is interrupted frequently when switching between tasks, as we lose productivity each time we start and stop the task.
+Douglas Merrill, a contributor to Forbes, shares in Why Multitasking Doesn't Work, that when he was at Google they eventually adopted the "no laptop policy" while in key meetings, as they observed they were losing effectiveness as attendees were attempting to multitask.